eric-mokuma/eric-mokuma/README.md

-## Hi there 👋
+## Kia Ora,

+I’m a passionate web development and design student currently studying at Victoria University of Wellington 🎓 and working part-time as a Web Developer at Voice of Aroha 💻.
+I am passionate about everything related to new technology.

-I'm a passionate web development and design student actively seeking a challenging internship to enhance my skills in HTML 💻, CSS 🎨, JavaScript ⚙️, React ⚛️, and Git 🐙.
-After completing my secondary education in commercial and administrative techniques, I earned a degree in Management Information Systems 📊 in the DRC.
-Currently, I’m expanding my web development expertise at DEV-ACADEMY in New Zealand 🇳🇿.
+After completing my secondary education in commercial and administrative techniques, I earned a degree in Management Information Systems 📊 in the Democratic Republic of Congo (DRC).
+To build on that foundation, I pursued hands-on training in web development at DEV-ACADEMY in New Zealand 🇳🇿.

-In addition to my tech journey, I love exploring the world through travel 🌍, immersing myself in new cultures, and discovering unique experiences.
-Gaming 🎮 is another passion of mine; it not only fuels my creativity but also sharpens my problem-solving skills.
-When I'm not coding, you’ll find me engaging in sports 🏅, which keeps me active and focused, or enjoying films and music 🎬🎶, both of which inspire my design aesthetic.
+Beyond tech, I’m passionate about travel 🌍, discovering new cultures, and experiencing the world in fresh and inspiring ways.
+Gaming 🎮 stimulates my creativity and hones my problem-solving abilities.
+When I’m not coding, I enjoy staying active through sports 🏅, and I often find design inspiration in films and music 🎬🎶.

-I am fluent in French 🇫🇷, English 🇬🇧, Lingala 🇨🇩, and Swahili 🇰🇪, which allows me to thrive in diverse, multicultural environments.
-My experience working with local and international NGOs has strengthened my teamwork skills and taught me the importance of constructive feedback.
+I’m fluent in French 🇫🇷, English 🇬🇧, Lingala 🇨🇩, and Swahili 🇰🇪, allowing me to thrive in multicultural environments.
+My experience working with both local and international NGOs has strengthened my teamwork, communication, and adaptability.

-I’m highly motivated to learn and adapt quickly, eager to collaborate with dynamic teams 🤝, and committed to contributing to innovative projects that create exceptional user experiences.
-The tech world has fascinated me since childhood, fueling my ambition to tackle new challenges and grow into a proficient web developer and designer 🚀.
-I look forward to making a significant impact while honing my technical abilities.
+Driven by curiosity and a desire to grow, I’m always eager to learn, collaborate, and contribute to innovative projects that deliver meaningful and accessible digital experiences.
+The tech world has fascinated me since childhood, and I’m determined to make a positive impact while developing into a skilled web developer and designer 🚀.